d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 H[p] = \sum_j - p(j) \log p(j)
 $$

 One of the fundamental theorems of information theory states that in order to encode data drawn randomly from the distribution $p$ we need at least $H[p]$ 'nats' to encode it.
 If you wonder what a 'nat' is, it is the equivalent of bit but when using a code with base $e$ rather than one with base 2.
-One nat is $\frac{1}{\log(2)} \approx 1.44$ bit. $H[p] / 2$ is often also called the binary entropy.
+One nat is $\frac{1}{\log(2)} \approx 1.44$ bit. $H[p] / \log 2$ is often also called the binary entropy.

 To make this all a bit more theoretical consider the following: $p(1) = \frac{1}{2}$ whereas $p(2) = p(3) = \frac{1}{4}$.
 In this case we can easily design an optimal code for data drawn from this distribution, by using `0` to encode 1, `10` for 2 and `11` for 3.
 The expected number of bit is $1.5 = 0.5 * 1 + 0.25 * 2 + 0.25 * 2$.
 It is easy to check that this is the same as the binary entropy $H[p] / \log 2$.